elastisys/compliantkubernetes/docs/user-guide/self-managed-services/kafka.md

 With the initial prep done, you are now ready to deploy the operator.

 You can find the deployment manifest [here](https://raw.githubusercontent.com/strimzi/strimzi-kafka-operator/0.38.0/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml).
-Deploying this on Welkin does require some securityContext to be added.
+Deploying this on Welkin does require a Security Context to be added.

 Edit the manifest and add this under `spec.template.spec.containers[0]`: